Seventh Annual Toronto Political Behaviour Workshop

 Gabriel Lenz (UC Berkeley) and Eric Guntermann (UC Berkeley).
 "Recessions and Democracy: How Regular Economic Downturns Help Democracy Survive"

 Giancarlo Visconti (Purdue) and Kayla Young (Purdue).
-"Do Natural Disasters Change People's Perceptions About Climate Change?"
+"Do Natural Disasters Change Risk Perceptions and Policy Preferences About Climate Change?"

 Giorgio Malet (European University Institute).
 "Cross-National Social Influence: A Natural Experiment"